Local providers

 ## Using `libsecret` (Linux)

 The[ `libsecret` implementation](https://gnome.pages.gitlab.gnome.org/libsecret/) stores various credentials on Linux and integrates with various UI applications to let the user approve or reject attempts to read secrets.
 The `libsecret` provider supports a single optional setting, `collection`, which indicates what collection to read from.
-If not supplied the `default` collection is used.
-To use the `libsecret` provider, use this argument:
+If not supplied the default collection is used.
+The default collection is usually `login` on Gnome-based systems and `kdewallet` on KDE-based systems, and will typically be unlocked when the user logs in.

 ```